yemiadesola/fileguard-encryption-integrity-check/README.md

 bash
 python verify_integrity.py my_file.txt my_file.encrypted

-If the integrity check is successful, you'll see a message indicating that the file integrity has been verified.
+If the integrity check is successful, you'll see a message indicating that the file integrity has been verified as well as also print out the hashing values that matched.
 Security Considerations

     Keep the encryption key (encryption_key.txt) secure.
 Without it, you won't be able to decrypt your files.